cedar-policy/rfcs/text/0061-functions.md

 ### Errors

-Macros do not exist at run-time -- they cannot be stored in entity attributes, requests, etc. As such, referencing a function by its name, without calling it, is a syntax error.
+Macros do not exist at run-time -- they cannot be stored in entity attributes, requests, etc. As such, referencing a macro by its name, without calling it, is a syntax error.
 Arguments for each of a macro's declared parameters, and no more, must be provided at the call, or it's a syntax error.
 Other errors (such as type errors or overflow) are detected at runtime, or via validation.
 Examples: